 Sudden onset sore throat, high fever and vomiting, followed by a rash in 12 to 36 hours.
-Home or school?

 Yes, until at least 24 hours of treatment has begun and the child is feeling better.

 Careful hand washing.
 Sick contacts should see their doctor.